zvigrinberg/know-more/README.md

 ## Background

-Today, if you want to store technical knowledge you're dependant of, in order to run command lines utilities, the common intuitive way is to write it in notes, but this is very tedious and cumbersome . \
+Today, if you want to store technical knowledge you're dependant of, in order to run command lines utilities, the common intuitive way is to write it in notes, but this is very tedious and cumbersome.

 Another alternative is to use the linux history feature, which is good, but it has some limitations, for example:

 1. The size of the history file is limited(although it can be configured and extended to some limit).